-Parents/carers should contact the school office by telephone on the first day of their child's absence before 9am.
+Parents/carers should contact the school by phone (leaving a voicemail if necessary) on the first day of their child's absence before 9am.
 When parents/carers notify us of their child's absence it is important that they provide us with full details of the reason for their absence.
 Please avoid using phrases such as "poorly" or "sick".
 Parents must repeat this for every day of absence, unless by agreement with the school.